 Your completed application will be processed through a local Social Security office and a state of New Jersey agency (DDS), which will determine whether you are disabled under SSA standards.

-Receive a response from the SSA
+When will I receive a response from the SSA on my SSDI application?

 After you file your disability application with the SSA, you will typically get a response within 3 to 5 months.
 It may take more or less time to get a decision depending on the specific facts of your case and how quickly the SSA can get access to medical evidence for your application.
 If your claim is approved, then you will start to receive monthly payments from the SSA.